khulnasoft-bot/github-actions-sandbox/docs/en/docs/deployment/docker.md

 This image would be useful mainly in the situations described above in: [Containers with Multiple Processes and Special Cases](#containers-with-multiple-processes-and-special-cases).

-* <a href="https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker" class="external-link" target="_blank">tiangolo/uvicorn-gunicorn-fastapi</a>.
+* <a href="https://github.com/khulnasoft/uvicorn-gunicorn-readyapi-docker" class="external-link" target="_blank">khulnasoft/uvicorn-gunicorn-readyapi</a>.

 !!! warning
-    There's a high chance that you **don't** need this base image or any other similar one, and would be better off by building the image from scratch as [described above in: Build a Docker Image for FastAPI](#build-a-docker-image-for-fastapi).
+    There's a high chance that you **don't** need this base image or any other similar one, and would be better off by building the image from scratch as [described above in: Build a Docker Image for ReadyAPI](#build-a-docker-image-for-readyapi).

 This image has an **auto-tuning** mechanism included to set the **number of worker processes** based on the CPU cores available.

 It has **sensible defaults**, but you can still change and update all the configurations with **environment variables** or configuration files.

-It also supports running <a href="https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker#pre_start_path" class="external-link" target="_blank">**previous steps before starting**</a> with a script.
+It also supports running <a href="https://github.com/khulnasoft/uvicorn-gunicorn-readyapi-docker#pre_start_path" class="external-link" target="_blank">**previous steps before starting**</a> with a script.

 !!! tip
-    To see all the configurations and options, go to the Docker image page: <a href="https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker" class="external-link" target="_blank">tiangolo/uvicorn-gunicorn-fastapi</a>.
+    To see all the configurations and options, go to the Docker image page: <a href="https://github.com/khulnasoft/uvicorn-gunicorn-readyapi-docker" class="external-link" target="_blank">khulnasoft/uvicorn-gunicorn-readyapi</a>.

 ### Number of Processes on the Official Docker Image